RoRoche/AndroidModularSample/README.md

 # AndroidModularSample
-A sample Android application to demonstrate how to build screens as fully independant modules.
+A sample Android application to demonstrate how to build screens as fully independent modules.

 It relies on a Finite State Machine ([EasyFlow](https://github.com/Beh01der/EasyFlow)), to handle screen as states and trigger/consume events.
 Events allows the application to handle navigation between screens.